Air908/food-Search/README.md

 2. **Detailed Food Information**:
    - Show detailed information about each food item including a larger image, full description, and nutritional information.
-   - Allow users to add food items to their favorites and cart.
+   - Allow users to add food items to their favorites and carts.

 3. **User Authentication**:
    - Simple login screen for user authentication.
    - Basic validation for username and password fields.
+   - username:= user
+   - password:= password

 4. **Shopping Cart**:
    - Display items added to the shopping cart.